dag-hammarskjold-library/hzn-export/README.md

 * -m: modified since. export records modified since this time
 * -u: modified until. don't export records modified after this time
 * -s: sql query: export records with bib/auth#s returned by this query
-* -o: direcorty to write output file to
+* -o: directory to write output file to

 What it does: